edelgm6/draft/README.rst

 Primary Features
 ----------------
 When you're writing something short, a Google Doc or Word file works great.
-But get beyond a few thousand words and you end up in scroll-hell (i.e., when just navigating the doc is a chore).
+But get beyond a few thousand words and you end up in scroll-hell (i.e., the 'thumb' of the scrollbar is tiny and just navigating the doc is a chore).

 Draft turns that half-finished novel into a clean, plaintext file tree perfect for git.